International Study Travel Grant

 Let us help you fund your international study program!

-The International Study Travel Grant supports University of Calgary students participating in an official UCalgary Study Abroad program.
+The International Study Travel Grant (formerly known as the International Studentship Award) supports University of Calgary students participating in an official UCalgary Study Abroad program.

-- Exchange programs, Group Study programs, and international field schools;
+- Exchanges, Group Study Programs, and international field schools

-- Credit-bearing work-based programs, such as co-ops, practicums, and internships; or
+- Credit-bearing work-based programs such as co-ops, practicums, and internships

 Sponsored by: UCalgary International